Brindabella Range: Snow country

 The most northerly ski fields in Australia are located in the Brindabella Range and include the Namadgi National Park in the ACT and Bimberi Nature Reserve and Brindabella National Park in New South Wales.
 The highest mountain in the ACT is Bimberi Peak, which lies above the treeline at 1912 m, at the northern edge of the Snowy Mountains.

 A ski chalet was constructed at Mount Franklin in 1938 to service the Canberra Alpine Club.
 Ski runs were cleared and ski tows were improvised.
 The chalet later operated as a museum before being destroyed in the 2003 Canberra bushfires.
 A new shelter designed and built by University of Adelaide students opened in 2008.
 Today, cross country skiing is possible in the area, when conditions allow.
 Cross Country skiing is also practised at Mount Gingera, which rises above the city of Canberra to an elevation of 1857 m, and is the most prominent snow-covered peak above the city.

 Snow play is available at Corin Forest, near Canberra, at an elevation of 1200 m.
 A development plan was drafted following the 2003 bushfires which would see three 600 m chairlifts installed together with snowmaking facilities and accommodation at this site.

 Climate

+The Brindabellas have a subtropical highland climate (Köppen: Cfb) at lower elevations.
+At higher altitudes, the climate becomes cooler and wetter; transitioning to a subalpine highland climate, a hemiaustral climate or a continental subalpine climate (Köppen: Cfc/Dfb/Dfc).
+Here are climate tables for selected sites at increasing elevation: